willstepp/writings/joseph-the-son/jts.md

 “I know just what you mean.
 It’s colder than a witches titty around here lately.”

-Joseph laughed and looked embarrassed.
-Jacob laughed too.
-Beth went inside while Joseph and Jacob lingered on the porch.
+Joseph was embarrassed.
+Jacob laughed.
+Beth disappeared inside while Joseph and Jacob lingered on the porch.
+They did not speak.

 Jacob admired the build of the house, a depression era architecture, simple wood frame, not much changed from its original materials.
 Much that was not painted was dry-rotted and what was painted was chipped and flaking off.
 The years of neglect were apparent.
 On the porch was a strange rocking chair with tire treads for rockers and a two-person swing that had fallen, a rusty single-gear bicycle, and some coffee tins that had been obviously been used for target practice a long time ago.